archerydwd/blog/README.md

 -has({comments, many}).
 ```

 While the server is running, navigate to: http://localhost:8001/doc/article.
 You should see the comments/0 and comments/1 methods have been made available.
 Also navigate to: http://localhost:8001/doc/comment and you will see that the article/0 and article/1 methods have been made available.
-If these methods are not here, it means that you have made a mistake in one of the above two code boxes.
+If these methods are not present, it means that you have made a mistake in one of the two above code boxes.

+=
-**Display individual articles**
+###Display individual articles

-The first thing we will do is create a link to the individual articles in the src/view/articles/index.html file, by just adding the following:
+The first thing we will do is create a link to the individual articles in the src/view/articles/index.html file by just adding the following:

 ```
 ...